cyberomin/cyberomin.github.io/about.md

 Prior to Andela, Celestine worked at Konga, the largest online e-commerce marketplace in Nigeria with well over 20,000 merchants and $78.5M in venture funding.
 While at Konga, Celestine served as the lead engineer for SellerHQ, helped in migrating some of the company’s monolithic applications to micro-services, and led the development of a community forum for Konga’s merchants and customers that greatly shaped the company’s product roadmap and strategy.

-Celestine is a father to two adorable kids and a huband.
+Celestine is a father to two adorable kids and a husband.

 Do you want to talk?
 [Email me.](mailto:celestineomin@gmail.com)